 Cybercriminals Are Phishing for Holiday Gifts for Themselves

 Phishing analysts have been sounding the alarm that phishing attacks increased precipitately in November and December, especially attacks against targets that enjoyed surges in business during the winter holiday season like retailers and shippers.
-F5 reported that cybercriminals were busy trying to draw in holiday traffic.
-The number of unique domains used for fraudulent purposes increased by 157% in November, compared to the average for May and September.
+Phishing shot up by more than 250% in November 2021.
+The number of unique domains used for fraudulent purposes also increased by 157% in November, compared to the average for May and September.
 Cybercriminals also did some early holiday shopping at cryptocurrency exchanges, with a massive spike in phishing of almost 1800% when compared to previous months.

 A recent global survey of IT professionals by FireEye shows that businesses are getting the message that holidays bring elevated website traffic and subsequent elevated cyberattack risk.
 When assessing cyber readiness for increased consumer demand of their company’s online resources, more than 85% of organizations surveyed said that they are anticipating a moderate-to-substantial increase in demand during the 2021 holiday season.
 Researchers also determined that over 80% of the organizations surveyed admitted to experiencing increased cyber threats and 79% experienced downtime in the wake of previous holiday-related cyberattacks.

 Recent history bears that out.
-Some of the biggest cyberattacks of 2021 occurred over holiday weekends in the US and that trend shows no sign of slowing down.
+Some of the biggest cyberattacks of 2021 occurred over holiday weekends in the US and that trend shows no sign of slowing down, with experts predicting an estimated 60% increase in digital fraud this holiday season.
 Fewer people in the office plus people distracted with holiday activities and vacations gives bad actors an edge when conducting sophisticated phishing and social engineering attacks that often carry ransomware in their wake.
 Research also supports that conclusion.
 Cybercrime researchers have uncovered a 30% increase in the average number of attempted ransomware attacks globally over the holiday season in every consecutive year from 2018 to 2020 compared to the monthly average.

 Learn the secret to ransomware defense in Cracking the RANSOMWARE Code.
 GET BOOK>>